akmayer/Warframe-Algo-Trader/README.md

 1. After you have initialized the project, paste your in game name into the `config.json` file with the key, "inGameName".
 2. Paste your platform into the `config.json` file with the key, "platform".
+   a. "pc" if on pc
+   b. "ps4" if on ps4
+   c. "xbox" if on xbox
+   d. "switch" if on switch
+   e.
+Case Matters, should be in all lowercase.
-3. Get your jwt token to access your warframe.market account with their api.
+4. Get your jwt token to access your warframe.market account with their api.
 To do this, see this [guide](https://github.com/NKN1396/warframe.market-api-example).

 **The JWT token is structured like "JWT eraydsfhalefibnzsdlfi".
 It includes the letters, "JWT" as well as a space before all the seemingly random characters.**